IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 # Creating an assistant and configuring conversational search
-You use [watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate?p1=Search&p4=43700077722754881&p5=e&p9=58700008198244496&gad_source=1&gclsrc=ds) to create the assistant and configure conversational search.
-You can configure your assistant to use conversational search by using a hosted [OpenSearch](https://opensearch.org/) instance.
-The pre-configured instance in IBM Technology Zone (ITZ) has over 220 knowledge sources and supports Retrieval Augmented Generation (RAG).
-The large language model (LLM) providing the conversational AI augments this knowledge based on IBM Z documentation.
-All of these elements create IBM Z context-aware responses to queries with its content-grounded knowledge.
+[Watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate?p1=Search&p4=43700077722754881&p5=e&p9=58700008198244496&gad_source=1&gclsrc=ds) enables you to create and configure an assistant with conversational search capabilities.
+Configure your assistant to use conversational search by leveraging a hosted [OpenSearch](https://opensearch.org/) instance.
+The pre-configured instance of watsonx Orchestrate in IBM Technology Zone (ITZ) boasts over 220 knowledge sources and supports Retrieval Augmented Generation (RAG).
+The large language model (LLM) providing conversational AI augments this knowledge based on IBM Z documentation, generating IBM Z context-aware responses to queries with content-grounded knowledge.

 Below is a high-level, logical architecture of the environment you will deploy in this section.